Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Proposed methodology

 \begin{remark} The covariance matrix of the scaled random effect $b_i=\Lambda\xi_i$ is equal to $\Gamma = \Lambda\Lambda^T$ which is positive semi-definite.
 Therefore, a natural choice for $\Lambda$ is the lower triangular matrix in the Cholesky decomposition of the scaled random effects covariance matrix.
-Moreover, by constraining the diagonal coefficients of $\Lambda$ to be nonnegative, $\Lambda$ is uniquely defined.
-This decomposition is used for instance in \cite{chen2003random}. \end{remark}
+This reparametrization is used for instance in \cite{chen2003random}.
+When $\Gamma$ is positive definite, the Cholesky decomposition and hence the matrix $\Lambda$, is uniquely defined.
+When $\Gamma$ is positive semi-definite, there exists a permutation of rows and columns of $\Gamma$ such that the permuted matrix has a unique Cholesky decomposition \citep{higham1990analysis}.
+This permutation orders the rows and columns of $\Gamma$ so that $\Lambda$ is lower triangular, with some diagonal blocks that can be equal to 0. \end{remark}